Skip to content

 Climate change is one of the most serious threats facing the world.
 We are committed to tackling this issue.
 Leicester City Council declared a climate emergency in February 2019.
 Our ambition is for Leicester to become ‘carbon neutral’ by 2030 or sooner.

 We have been working towards improving the environmental impact of our homes for many years and, during this time, we have significantly reduced their CO2 emissions.
-This has been achieved by window replacements, new central heating installations, new energy efficient boilers, internal and external wall insultation, roof insulation, and the fitting of solar panels.
+This has been achieved by window replacements, new central heating installations, new energy efficient boilers, internal and external wall insulation, roof insulation, and the fitting of solar panels.

 As examples of this work, in 2023/ 4: